 Google is a search engine that helps you locate content such as images and photos.
-It is not a content depository, and it is not a collection of public domain or copyright-free works.
+It isn’t a content depository, and it’s not a collection of public domain or copyright-free works.
 Google directs you to images and photos and other online content according to your search criteria.
 Once you find that perfect image or photo, you must treat that image like any other content you find online.

 Assume that Online Content is Protected by Copyright

 To start your research, you should assume that all online images are protected by copyright.
 If you’re lucky, the copyright owner’s name will be on the image and there will be a link you can click on to contact the copyright owner and ask for permission.
-And of course the copyright owner will promptly reply.
-But this best case scenario will not always be the scenario you are facing.
+And of course, the copyright owner will promptly reply.
+But this best case scenario will not always be the scenario you’re facing.

-It may take time and effort and creativity in your research to determine the name of the copyright owner, then you’ll need to investigate whether they are still alive and when the duration of copyright will expire or whether it has expired.
+It may take time, effort and creativity in your research to determine the name of the copyright owner.
+Then you need to investigate whether they’re still alive and when the duration of copyright will expire or whether it has expired.

-In some circumstances, your research will reveal that your use of it does not require permission.
+In some circumstances, your research will reveal that your use of the image doesn’t require permission.
 For example, images and photographs in the public domain do not require permission.

 Is there a Creative Commons (CC) license attached to the image or photograph that permits limited or unlimited use of that image without communicating with the copyright owner?

-When you are using images you find online (or elsewhere), keep in mind the following factors:
+When you’re using images you find online (or elsewhere), keep in mind the following factors:

-- determining whether an image or photograph or other content is protected by copyright or not may take time.
-Begin your research as early as possible – as soon as you decide you want to use a certain image or photograph.
+- Determining whether an image, photograph or other content is protected by copyright or not may take time.
+Begin your research as early as possible — as soon as you decide you want to use a certain image or photograph.

-- act on facts and don’t just think an “old” photo is free for the taking or an image without a copyright symbol or notice is always free to use.
+- Act on facts.
+Don’t just think an “old” photo is free for the taking or an image without a copyright symbol or notice is always free to use.

-- if you do not see permission clearly indicated on an image or photograph, then you need to investigate the copyright status of it and determine whether you need to obtain permission prior to using the image or photo.
+- If you don’t see permission clearly indicated on an image or photograph, then you need to investigate the copyright status of it and determine whether you need to obtain permission prior to using the image or photo.

 5 Copyright Tips and Best Practices for Legally Use Images